 Reader Application [will require students to be logged into bmail.berkeley.edu with CalNet authentication]

-We will begin reviewing applications in JULY-AUGUST until all FALL 2017 positions are filled.
+We will begin reviewing applications in DECEMBER until all Spring 2018 positions are filled.
 Applicants must be logged into bmail.berkeley.edu in order to access the application.
-We hope to fill Fall 2017 positions by mid-August 2017.
+We hope to fill Spring 2018 positions by mid-January 2018.
 Please read the information about Reader Appointments below before applying.

 - Stat 2 (Introduction to Statistics)

-Stat/Info/Compsci C8 (Foundations of Data Science)SEE EECS for C8 GROUP TUTOR POSITIONS
+Stat/Info/Compsci C8 (Foundations of Data Science)Apply for C8 GROUP TUTOR POSITIONS through the EECS.

 - Stat 20 (Introduction to Probability and Statistics)